 We acknowledge and appreciate the cooperation and assistance FHFA officials and staff provided during our audit of FHFA's fiscal year 2022 and 2021 financial statements.
 If you or your staff have any questions about this report, please contact me at (202) 512-7795 or sitwilliamsa@gao.gov.
 GAO staff members who made key contributions to this report include Ted Hu (Assistant Director), Matt Frideres, and Anne Thomas.

 Sincerely yours,

-onne A-William
+Inne A-William

-Anne Sit-Williams Director, Financial Management and Assurance the contractor is on-board, a project schedule will be completed.
+Anne Sit-Williams Director, Financial Management and Assurance

 Enclosure - 1